HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 If, for whatever reason, a user is able to **write** an `ifcf-<whatever>` script to _/etc/sysconfig/network-scripts_ **or** it can **adjust** an existing one, then your **system is pwned**.

 Network scripts, _ifcg-eth0_ for example are used for network connections.
-The look exactly like .INI files.
+They look exactly like .INI files.
 However, they are \~sourced\~ on Linux by Network Manager (dispatcher.d).

 In my case, the `NAME=` attributed in these network scripts is not handled correctly.
 If you have **white/blank space in the name the system tries to execute the part after the white/blank space**.
-Which means; **everything after the first blank space is executed as root**.
+This means that **everything after the first blank space is executed as root**.

 For example: _/etc/sysconfig/network-scripts/ifcfg-1337_